codehacker7/Manage-your-Expenses-JavaProject/README.md

 # ExpenseManager
 In todays world everyone has a habit of overspending money and regretting it later.
-Inspired by this Expense Manager has came into picture.
-It is similar to the concept of to-do list where a user can store the list of their pending tasks but only motive which is different in this app is the concept of Money Managament.
+I often see that people calculate how much they spent in 15 days and then they often get worried by overspending.
+Expense Manager will help the user to control the expenses they make in everyday life

 This is a java based application which is used to manage expenses of a user.
-In this application a user can store their expenses and retreive them whenever they wish to do so.This will help a user to keep track of their expenses and control on their spending habits.
+In this application a user can store their expenses with a ID choosen by them and retreive their expenses whenever they wish to do so.
+This app will also have a feature to set up a limit on the amount of money spent in a month.
+The app will alarm the user when the user has crossed the specific amount

+This is intended for everyone who wish to manage their expenses and control on their spending habits.
+As a university student, I can understand how hard it can be to manage everyday expenses in day to day life, thereby by this app I want to help everyone especially university students to manage their everyday expenses

-## Functioning
+## User Stories

-*Features that my expense manager will has*:
+*Features that a user will like to have in the app*:
-- Users can record their expenses
+- As a user, I want to record my expenses
-- Users will be assigned a unique id on which the data will be stored
+- As a user, I do not want to have my expenses mixed with other user expenses
-- Users will have the authority to access the data anytime when they enter their id in the app
+- As a user, I want to have the authority to access the data anytime from the app
-- Users will also have an option to set a monthly spending limit target which will help them to maintain a budget and do not over spend
+- As a user, I want to have a feature to set up a limit on my expenses